tbutler1132/becoming-engine/docs/civilizational-horizon.md

 - **Signal federation**: Tribes can signal to each other without centralization.
 No platform owns the network.
 - **Model propagation**: Useful beliefs spread between tribes.
 "The X Collective learned that Y works for creative teams"—explicit, attributable, adoptable.
+- **Artifact networks**: Groups share creative work through completion signals.
+The network becomes a distributed gallery/library of collaborative artifacts—not a feed optimized for engagement, but a pull-based discovery layer where groups find work they care about.
 - **Economic coordination**: Tribes can coordinate economic activity without becoming corporations or platforms.
 Shared projects, resource flows, mutual aid—all visible and bounded.
 - **Resistance infrastructure**: The network becomes hard to capture because no single entity controls it.
 Anti-fragile by design.

+**The alternative to social media**: Instead of platforms where individuals compete for attention through engagement metrics, you have a network of groups sharing artifacts through explicit signals.
+No algorithmic feeds, no hidden ranking, no dopamine loops.
+Groups discover each other's work through pull-based consumption of signals they're interested in.
+Quality and relevance emerge from explicit Models and shared learning, not from optimization algorithms.

 **Civilizational function:** Demonstrate an alternative to platform capitalism.
 A coordination layer that doesn't extract, doesn't surveill, doesn't optimize humans into resources.
+A creative network that consolidates content at the group level, reducing noise and increasing quality through natural social dynamics rather than competitive individualism.

 **Success marker:** A network of 1,000+ nodes that handles meaningful economic and creative coordination.
 Participants report higher agency, lower anxiety, and sustainable creative output compared to platform-mediated alternatives.
+The network demonstrates that creative collaboration can scale without social media capture mechanics.

 ---